 Plastic’s durability makes it perfect for dining.
-Browse some of our favorites, ranging from colorful modern icons to innovative new silhouettes.
+Browse our favorite modern dining and side chairs, ranging from colorful modern icons to innovative new silhouettes.

 Design by Philippe Starck, 2002.
 Philippe Starck has reinvented the classic Louis XV for Kartell.
 A comfortable armchair in transparent and colored polycarbonate in a single mold, it is the quintessence of baroque revisited to dazzle, excite and captivate.
 Despite its evanescent and crystalline appearance, Louis Ghost is stable and durable, shock and weather resistant.
 Suitable for indoor/outdoor use.
 Stackable to 6 high.

 Design by Verner Panton, 1959.
 Because of technical progress in plastics processing, the Panton Chair has been through a number of production phases since its original launch.
 The last version of the chair authorized by Verner Panton was produced in collaboration with the designer at the end of the 1990s.
 This model realized one of Panton’s fundamental objectives for the first time: a plastic chair as an inexpensive industrial product.
 Suitable for indoor/outdoor use.